This worksheet explains the accessibility settings available when creating a questionnaire.

 This worksheet describes how to publish the same survey in multiple languages.
 The tutorial covers creating a dual-language questionnaire in Welsh and English for Snap WebHost.

 Quotas allow you to specify maximum numbers of respondents in particular groups and are helpful in maintaining stratified samples.
-Snap 9 may be used to implement either independent or interlocking quotas for Snap WebHost web surveys and this article shows you how.

 When questions are designed which require currency values to be clearly identifiable, include the words or symbols representing the currency outside the applicable box.
 This will indicate to the interviewee that only a numeric value needs to be entered.